Follow along: IG @birectifier

 Osmotolerance is basically the ability of micro organisms to tolerate stress.
 The stress comes from solutes dissolved in a solvent.
 Yeast stressors (or lack there of) are probably one of the most significant ways by which rum fermentations differ.
 In many naive cases, the stressors select the yeasts and in cases where you pick the yeasts (team Pombe!), you need to follow up with appropriate stressors (if you cannot work completely sterile).

 Osmotolerance relates to the Delle stabilization concept I’ve talked about before.
-We use simplified rules of thumb that a wine becomes stable at 18% alcohol, but according to professor Delle, each percentage point of sugar can offset an amount of ethanol and you can start to achieve stability at far lower alcohol levels.
+The concept uses the simplified rule of thumb where a wine becomes stable at 18% alcohol.
+Then according to professor Delle, each percentage point of sugar can offset an amount of ethanol and you can start to achieve stability at far lower alcohol levels.
 If you add carbonation on top of both, you can start to achieve stability even lower and that may be the secret of wines like Moscato d’Asti which are often stable at 5%.
-The point here is that all these variables function in a system of stressors and changing one variable changes response to the others.
+The point here is that all these variables function in a system of stressors and changing one variable, changes response to the others.